 Should you price high and negotiate?
 Price low and plan for a bidding war?
 Price at market value and hope for the best?

-You’ll want to have a conversation with your agent about pricing strategy a few days before your listing goes live on the market.
+As a first-time Seller, you’ll want to have a conversation with your agent about pricing strategy a few days before your listing goes live on the market.
 At this point, you should know which homes you’ll be competing with and what’s been happening in your neighbourhood during the last few weeks.

 In addition to pricing strategy, you’ll need to decide on the asking price, which will set an anchor for potential Buyers.

-Day 29: Sign the Final Paperwork
+Day 29: Sign the Final Listing Paperwork

 You’re almost there!
 If anything has changed since you first signed the paperwork (for example, the asking price), you’ll need to sign/initial the listing agreement.
 You’ll also need to sign off on the MLS Data Form.
 Read it carefully!
 Mistakes in MLS can hurt your sale.
 Make sure:

 - Your home is listed in the right neighbourhood